Bill Mercer

-William A. Mercer (born February 13, 1926) is an American sportscaster, educator and author.
-Originally from Muskogee, Oklahoma, he has retired to Durham, North Carolina after a long residence in Richardson, Texas.
-In 2002, he was inducted into the Texas Radio Hall of Fame.
+William A. Mercer (February 13, 1926 – March 22, 2025) was an American sportscaster, educator and author.
+He was a native of Muskogee, Oklahoma.
+He was inducted into the Texas Radio Hall of Fame in 2002.
+He was best known for covering shows for the Dallas-based professional wrestling promotion World Class Championship Wrestling (WCCW), as well as local Dallas-Fort Worth area sports broadcasts.
+He also provided notable coverage of the John F. Kennedy assassination.

-Personal
+Personal life

 During World War II, Mercer served in the United States Navy from 1943 to 1946 aboard the USS Rixey and USS LCI(G)–439 (Landing Craft Infantry – Gunboat) as a signalman.
 Mercer's ships participated in five invasions: Marshall Islands, Guam, Leyte, Luzon and Okinawa.
-He is included in the list of notable surviving veterans of World War II.
+He was included in the list of notable surviving veterans of World War II.

 Mercer first attended college at Northeastern State College in Tahlequah, Oklahoma, after the war.
-He then earned a bachelor's degree from the University of Denver in 1949 and a master's degree from North Texas State University in Denton, Texas in 1966.
-Mercer's Granddaughter Emma Tiedemann is the play-by-play voice of the Portland Sea Dogs in Portland, Maine.
+He earned a bachelor's degree from the University of Denver in 1949 and a master's degree from North Texas State University in Denton, Texas, in 1966.

+Mercer's granddaughter Emma Tiedemann is the play-by-play voice of the Portland Sea Dogs in Portland, Maine.